nish5uec/skywalking/docs/en/concepts-and-designs/probe-introduction.md

 1. Use **Service Mesh probe** only.
 1. Use **Service Mesh probe** with **Language based native agent** or **3rd-party instrument library** in tracing status.
 (Advanced usage)

-In addition, let's example what is the meaning of **in tracing status**?
+In addition, let's examine what is the meaning of **in tracing status**?

 In default, **Language based native agent** and **3rd-party instrument library** both send distributed traces to backend, which do analysis and aggregate on those traces. **In tracing status** means, backend considers these traces as something